ABCDE56780/Web_Projects/README.md

-# Python-
+#Project Storeroom

 Hii Zeel here !!
-This Repo has some of the intial python projects that i made while learning and exploring python.
+This Repo has some of the intial projects that i made while learning and exploring various skills and technologies.